everestial/phase-extender/README.md

 **phASE-Extender** can be used with the multi-sample vcf files produced by GATK pipeline or several other tools that generate readbackphased haplotype blocks in the output VCF.
 A haplotype file is created using the RBphased VCF and then piped into **phase-Extender**.
 See, this example for data structure of input haplotype file [sample input haplotype file01](https://github.com/everestial/phase-Extender/blob/master/example01/input_haplotype_small.txt) - a tab separated text file with `PI` and `PG_al` value for each samples.

-In several tutorial examples (test files below) I have used hapotype file prepared from RBphased VCF produced by `phaser` (https://github.com/secastel/phaser , https://github.com/secastel/phaser/tree/master/phaser).
-VCF from `phaser` consists of `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in `FORMAT` field; **PI** represents the unique haplotype block index (or key) and **PG** represents the phased genotypes within that PI block.
-This VCF can be converted into haplotype file using the add-on tool `something something`. **phase-Extender** uses the `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in the haplotype file to prepare the transition matrix.
+In several tutorial examples (test files below) I have used hapotype file prepared from RBphased VCF generated by `phaser` (https://github.com/secastel/phaser , https://github.com/secastel/phaser/tree/master/phaser).
+However, **phase-Extender** can be used with input haplotype file from any RBphased VCF given it meets the appropriate data structure.\

-So, it is crucial to run **phaser** on your VCF of interest before running phase extension or prepare the "input haplotype file" in appropriate format to pipe it in **phase-Extender**.
+VCF from `phaser` consists of `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in `FORMAT` field; **PI** represents the `unique haplotype block index` and **PG** represents the `phased genotypes within that PI block`.
+Readbackphased VCF can be converted into `haplotype file` using an add-on tool `vcf_to_table-v3.py`. **phase-Extender** then uses the `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in the `haplotype file` to prepare the transition matrix probabilities and proceed with phase extension.

 # Algorithm